 Štrba’s extensive oeuvre is dominated by colourful flower meadows, Madonnas, understood as the archetype of all mothers, girls and young women, mostly their now grown-up children and grandchildren, most of whom are depicted in sleep, embedded in a natural environment – on forest glades, by the water or in mountain landscapes.

 Born in Zug in 1947, Annelies Štrba trained as a photographer. Štrba’s first solo exhibition entitled Aschewiese, which was realized by the Kunsthalle Zürich in 1990, was internationally successful.
-She received numerous scholarships and awards for her artistic work, including the Eidgenössischer Preis für Gestaltung (1971, 1972 and 1973).
+She received numerous scholarships and awards for her artistic work, including the Eidgenössischer Preis für Gestaltung (1971, 1972 and 1973) and recently the Kunstpreis of the Willy Reber Foundation (2020).
 Her works are represented in museums and private collections worldwide. Štrba lives and works in Richterswil, Ascona and Arcegno.